 Recommended Climbing Frame:

-Our ChallengeFort has a slide, monkey bars, swings and climbing net, to encourage physical play.
+Our ChallengeFort has a slide, a rock climbing wall, monkey bars, swings and climbing net, to encourage physical play.
 Let your children secretly practise the monkey bars until they’re unbeatable and then challenge their friends to a competition (whilst obviously pretending that they’d never practised at all).
 Not only will they be happy with the sounds of amazement around them, but they will be keeping active all the time.

 Investing in one of our climbing frames is a great way to encourage the four styles of play.
 Not only are they great fun but they can have major benefits for children’s development too.
 Remember to always encourage safe play and supervise small children.